 - We’re a stressed species, which we know have a great effect on our hormones.

 - We consume birth control which screws with our hormones.

-- Majority of people don’t seem to be as or at all in tune with their bodies or our earth as we was back then to be frank.
+- Majority of people don’t seem to be as or at all in tune with their bodies or our earth as we were back then, to be frank.